MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1926-Safety-Health-Regulations-Construction/subpart-N-Helicopters-Hoists-Elevators-Conveyors/section-1926.552.md

 (14) Ropes: (i) The minimum number of hoisting ropes used shall be three for traction hoists and two for drum-type hoists.

-(ii) The minimum diameter of hoisting and counterweight wire ropes shall be1/2-inch.
+(ii) The minimum diameter of hoisting and counterweight wire ropes shall be 1/2-inch.

 (iii) Safety factors: